dontirun/cicd-docker/README.md

 # cicd-docker
-Alpine Docker image configured with common tools for CI/CD tasks
+Alpine Docker image configured with common tools for CI/CD tasks with CloudFormation templates